pip-services/pip-services-docs/content/en/python/prometheus/count/prometheus_counters.md

 > is_open(): bool

-- **returns**: bool - True if the component has been opened and False otherwise.
+- **returns**: bool - True if the component is open and False otherwise.

 #### open